 Much of blockchain’s potential applications are still in the realm of the theoretical but some organisations are already trying to implement Nakamoto’s technology.
 The Dubai Government recently announced plans to encrypt its files in blockchain while the Bank of England is creating a new currency based upon blockchain technology, the RSCoin.

 Limitations of Bitcoin

-Blockchain technology does have its detractors, however, especially banks and credit card companies, who note that consumers have a “safety net” of regulation and legislation when banking and spending conventional currencies, something that doesn’t currently apply to Bitcoin and its many spin-offs.
+However, blockchain technology does have its detractors, especially banks and credit card companies, who note that consumers have a “safety net” of regulation and legislation when banking and spending conventional currencies, something that doesn’t currently apply to Bitcoin and its many spin-offs.

-Bitcoin, in particular, also handles transactions much slower than credit card providers do, with the former topping out at seven transactions per second compared to the several thousand per second of the latter.
-However, it’s worth noting that other cryptocurrencies have got around the limitations of Bitcoin by increasing the size of each ‘block’ in the blockchain, so a slow transaction speed isn’t a problem inherent in blockchain technology.
+In particular, Bitcoin also handles transactions much slower than credit card providers do, with the former topping out at seven transactions per second compared to the several thousand per second of the latter.
+However, it’s worth noting that other cryptocurrencies have got around the limitations of Bitcoin by increasing the size of each ‘block’ in the blockchain.
+Hence, a slow transaction speed isn’t a problem inherent in blockchain technology.

 We’re still decades away from a world that operates off the blockchain but the potential benefits of Nakamoto’s technology are difficult to deny.